cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --http-request-timeout uint                                 Time after which a forwarded HTTP request is considered failed unless completed (in seconds); Use 0 for unlimited (default 3600)
       --http-retry-count uint                                     Number of retries performed after a forwarded request attempt fails (default 3)
       --http-retry-timeout uint                                   Time after which a forwarded but uncompleted request is retried (connection failures are retried immediately); defaults to 0 (never)
+      --hubble-event-buffer-capacity int                          Capacity of Hubble events buffer.
+The provided value must be one less than an integer power of two and no larger than 65535 (ie: 1, 3, ..., 2047, 4095, ..., 65535) (default 4095)
+      --hubble-event-queue-size int                               Buffer size of the channel to receive monitor events.
+      --hubble-monitor-events strings                             Cilium monitor events for Hubble to observe: [drop debug capture trace policy-verdict recorder trace-sock l7 agent].
+By default, Hubble observes all monitor events.
-      --ignore-flags-drift-checker strings                        Ignores specified flags during drift checking --ingress-secrets-namespace string                          IngressSecretsNamespace is the namespace having tls secrets used by CEC, originating from Ingress controller
+      --hubble-skip-unknown-cgroup-ids                            Skip Hubble events with unknown cgroup ids (default true) --ignore-flags-drift-checker strings                        Ignores specified flags during drift checking --ingress-secrets-namespace string                          IngressSecretsNamespace is the namespace having tls secrets used by CEC, originating from Ingress controller
       --iptables-lock-timeout duration                            Time to pass to each iptables invocation to wait for xtables lock acquisition (default 5s)